niftysort/niftysort-dataapi/README.md

 // takes on multiple attributes for user query
 // deals with half start rating for customer review ==> better Regex
 // eventually use IBM Watson for natural language processing
+// Use browseNodeIds as one option only and user can still do custom search
+// Show user options for potential children for browseNodeIds the user selects